val3r1o/dellos10conf-vlan-vni/README.md

 Dell OS10 Ansible Environment

-This has been built to simply and speed up the very first Ansible + OS10 project

-Working with Ansible 2.9.13 and Python 3.6.9
+This has been tested with Ansible 2.9.13 and Python 3.6.9